 TCPH may contract with local businesses to assist with the task of ground spraying.
-These contractors are awarded based on criteria established by TCPH during the biding process that follows TCPH IPM.
-The criteria does include, but is not limited to, proof that all personel are properly licensed to apply insecticides used for mosquito control and the company is required to provide location, time, date and rate of each application to TCPH.
+These contractors are awarded based on criteria established by TCPH during the bidding process that follows TCPH IPM.
+The criteria do include but are not limited to, proof that all personnel are properly licensed to apply insecticides used for mosquito control, and the company is required to provide location, time, date and rate of each application to TCPH.

-Tarrant County Public Health's phased response guidelines for mosquito borne diseases is modeled after the CDCs phased response guidelines for mosquito borne diseases and may include other applicable community procedures.
+Tarrant County Public Health's phased response guidelines for mosquito-borne diseases are modeled after the CDC's phased response guidelines for mosquito-borne diseases and may include other applicable community procedures.
 All actions are subject to change without notice due to organizational priorities, weather or other unforeseen circumstances.

 County Telephone Operator 817-884-1111